What Happened to the Lion of Judah

 One Heavy Price

+Who is Samir Kuntar?
 In 1979, at the tender age of 16, Kuntar and his terrorist cell breached Israel’s border security in hopes of taking hostages back to Lebanon.
 After killing a security guard who stumbled upon the group off the Mediterranean coast, Kuntar and his gunmen then busted into an apartment in Naharia and Kuntar proceeded to murder the father of two before bludgeoning his 4-year-old girl to death with the butt of his rifle.
-The victim’s terrified wife along with her 2-year-old daughter had managed to hide in a crawl space during the struggle.
+The victim’s terrified wife had managed to hide herself and their 2-year-old daughter in a crawl space during the struggle.
 The mom, however, inadvertently suffocated the toddler while trying to stifle her screams.

 What is happening to Israel?
-How can their leaders be so blind to the obvious—that Wednesday’s exchange will only drive up the price in future negotiations; that it possibly sealed the fate of Hamas’s captive Gilad Shalit now that corpses can generate such a handsome return; that it only puts Israeli soldiers and civilians at greater risk and will only lead to more abductions and murders?
+How can its leaders be so blind to the obvious—that this exchange will only drive up the price in future negotiations; that it possibly sealed the fate of Hamas’s captive Gilad Shalit now that corpses can generate such a handsome return; that it only puts Israeli soldiers and civilians at greater risk and will only lead to more abductions and murders?

 The Age of Defeat

-Hezbollah head Hassan Nasrallah couldn’t resist the urge to come out of hiding on Wednesday night in order to gloat over Kuntar’s release.
+Hezbollah head Hassan Nasrallah couldn’t resist the urge to come out of hiding in order to gloat over Kuntar’s release.
 “The age of defeats is gone, and the era of victories has come,” Nasrallah declared before cheering throngs of Lebanese.
-Arutz Sheva noted the stark contrast between Nasrallah’s “era of victories” speech and Ehud Olmert’s “tired of winning” address three years ago.
-“We are tired of fighting; we are tired of being courageous,” Olmert told the Israel Policy Forum.
-“We are tired of winning, we are tired of defeating our enemies.”

 That is what has happened to Israel today.
 And why?